tomas-trls/punk-api/README.md

 # 🎸 PUNK API 🍻

 This project is a challenge for the \_Nology training that I am currently undergoing.
 The PUNK API is a web application that fetches beers with their names, descriptions, images, tagline, and other details from the <a href="https://punkapi.com/documentation/v2">Punk API</a>.
-The app features a main page with a sidebar that includes a search bar, three sliders, and three checkboxes, and the cards of each beer.It also has details page when a card is click that will inform the user with more information about each beer.
+The app features a main page with a sidebar that includes a search bar, three sliders, and three checkboxes, and the cards of each beer.
+Each beer also have a details page when click on that will inform the user with more information about each beer.

 ## ⚙️ Features